ibexa/documentation-developer/docs/commerce/shipping_management/extend_shipping.md

 ## Display shipping method parameters in shipping method details view

 You can extend the default  shipping method details view by making shipping method visible on the **Cost** tab.
-To do this, in `src/ShippingMethodType/Cost`, create a `CustomCostFormatter.php` file with a formatter class:
+To do this, create a `src/ShippingMethodType/Cost/CustomCostFormatter.php` file with a formatter class:

 ``` php
 [[= include_file('code_samples/front/shop/shipping/src/ShippingMethodType/Cost/CustomCostFormatter.php') =]]